shumarkq/CMAQ/POST/AMET_eval/README.md

 2. Create "sitex" run scripts for running the sitecmp and sitecmp_dailyo3 utilities.
 3. Run the sitecmp and sitecmp_dailyo3 utilities using the sitex scripts created in step 2 to create comma separated files with matched model/obs pairs for different observation networks.
 4. [Optional] Load model/obs pairs into the AMET database.
-5. Create evaulation plots based on matched model/obs data using the batch plotting code in AMET.
+5. Create evaluation plots based on matched model/obs data using the batch plotting code in AMET.

 A user can choose to do all of the steps at once or run the script multiple times.
 For example, the script can be set to only run combine by setting the first flag to T and the remaining flags to F.  The user can then rerun the script at a later time to create the sitecmp files and evaluation plots.
 In this case the first flag can be set to F since the combine files already exist.

 *Notes*
 * A user has the option to create an AMET project and load the model/obs data into the AMET MYSQL database.
-Loading the data into the databse allows users who have access to the RTP campus Intranet to access the data online through the [AMET web interface](http://newton.rtpnc.epa.gov/wyat/AMET_AMAD/querygen_aq.php).
+Loading the data into the database allows users who have access to the RTP campus Intranet to access the data online through the [AMET web interface](http://newton.rtpnc.epa.gov/wyat/AMET_AMAD/querygen_aq.php).
 The web interface allows for more refined control over the evaluation plots.
 Loading the data into the AMET database also allows the users to evaluate the model output across all of the model/obs data in the simulation period rather than the default mode which produces monthly summaries.
 This option is set in section 7.
 * AMET_DB should only be set to T if LOAD_SITEX=T (or if LOAD_SITEX has been set to T previously).
 * An AMET project does not have to be created in order to use the AMET batch plotting scripts.
 If the user chooses not to load the data into the AMET database, they should set the AMET_DB flag to F.  In this case the batch plotting scripts will read the data directly from the .csv sitecmp and sitecmp_dailyo3 files.